-Marketo is adding an additional certification program, the Marketo Certified Associate (MCA), and we got a advanced preview.
-Read more about the new MCA program and how it differs from the Marketo Certified Expert (MCE) designation or skip ahead for a detailed breakdown of the new exam content.
+Marketo has recently added an additional certification program, the Marketo Certified Associate (MCA).
+Check out the preview summary or skip ahead for a detailed breakdown of the new exam content.

 What’s on the Marketo Certified Associate exam?

 The MCA exam contains 60 questions with 90 minutes to complete the exam.
 For comparison, the MCE exam contains 75 questions with 90 minutes allotted for completion.
 Interestingly, the passing score for the MCA is 76% while it is only 70% for the MCE.

 Three members of the Solomon Solution team took the BETA MCA exam: Jessica, a Marketo Certified Expert (2016) with 4 years Marketo Admin experience; Veronika, also a Marketo Certified Expert (2018) with a year of Marketo user experience; and new team member Austin Stephens, who has one year of Marketo Admin experience and is currently studying to take the MCE exam.

 Marketo has published a new MCA Study Guide along with a few links to other helpful resources on it’s MCA webpage.
 We hope these resources, along with the below summary of what we learned from taking the BETA exam, are helpful to you as you study:

 Since many marketers start with email marketing before moving into marketing automation, it’s no surprise questions in this area make up approximately one third of the exam.
 You should familiarize yourself thoroughly with the following: